-Fever, diarrhoea or vomiting can lead to dehydration in toddlers.
-Here are some signs and symptoms for parents to recognize dehydration, home remedies to provide relief, and tips for prevention.
+Fever, diarrhea, or vomiting can lead to dehydration in toddlers.
+Here are some signs and symptoms for parents to recognize dehydration, home remedies to provide relief, and tips for prevention

-Also, if your toddler has fever, diarrhoea or vomiting, he could lose precious bodily fluids.
+Also, if your toddler has fever, diarrhea, or vomiting, they could lose precious bodily fluids.
 This in turn could lead to signs and symptoms of dehydration.
 Here are some tips to prevent such a situation along with some home remedies.

-Remember, your toddler cannot express herself clearly and may not be able to communicate how thirsty she is.
-As parents, it is up to you to recognise dehydration through signs and symptoms such as:
+Remember, your toddler cannot express herself clearly and may not be able to communicate how thirsty they are.
+As parents, it is up to you to recognize dehydration through signs and symptoms such as:

 It is vital to know the early signs of dehydration in your toddler so you can respond quickly.

 Treatment depends on how dehydrated your toddler is.
-If he has only mild dehydration, make sure he gets plenty of rest and keeps drinking fluids, as replenishment of lost fluids is an effective way to handle the problem.
+If they have only mild dehydration, make sure they get plenty of rest and keep drinking fluids, as replenishment of lost fluids is an effective way to handle the problem.
 Here are some steps to follow:

 Mild dehydration can be handled at home.
 However, you should visit the doctor if your toddler is:

-Once your toddler becomes better hydrated, the next step is to get him back to a normal diet.
-However, it is advisable to avoid foods with a high sugar content, as well as fried and spicy foods initially, as they can hinder the recovery process.
-So, keep him on a bland diet for a while and gradually re-introduce heavier foods.
+Once your toddler becomes better hydrated, the next step is to get them back to a normal diet.
+However, it is advisable to avoid foods with high sugar content, as well as fried and spicy foods initially, as they can hinder the recovery process.
+So, keep them on a bland diet for a while and gradually re-introduce heavier foods.

-Being aware of the possibility of your toddler becoming dehydrated is the first step towards preventing the condition.
+Being aware of the possibility of your toddler becoming dehydrated is the first step toward preventing the condition.
 The following precautions are useful:

 1) Always keep a packet of oral rehydration solution handy in either liquid or powder form.

-Dr. Subbarayan says, "If your toddler falls ill, make sure she drinks more water than usual.
-Give her ORS if you think it is required.
-The best way to prevent dehydration in your child is to offer her fluids at regular intervals."
+Dr. Subbarayan says, "If your toddler falls ill, make sure they drink more water than usual.
+Give them ORS if you think it is required.
+The best way to prevent dehydration in your child is to offer them fluids at regular intervals."

 2) If you are outdoors on a hot day, make sure your toddler does not get unnecessarily exposed to the sun.
-Ensure he stays in the shade as much as possible, wears a cap, and drinks plenty of water.
+Ensure they stay in the shade as much as possible, wears a cap, and drinks plenty of water.

 If your child does not drink enough water, there is no need to worry.
 For, there are ways through which you can make your little one drink water.
 Read the article below to know more.